braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 #### Booleans (true/false)
 Boolean attributes are useful for storing subscription statuses and other simple binary data about your users.
-The input options that we provide allow you to find users that have explicitly had a variable set to a true/false value in addition to those that don't have any record of that attribute recorded yet.
+The input options that we provide allow you to find users that have explicitly had a variable set to a boolean in addition to those that don't have any record of that attribute recorded yet.

 The following table describes available segmentation options for boolean attributes.